 Is Ceramic Cookware Safe?

-The most common question that people ask before they invest in kitchenware is whether they are safe.
+The most common question people ask before investing in ceramic cookware is whether the ceramic pans and pots are safe.

 Some cookware is manufactured using materials known as PTFE and PFOA.
 These two are harmful and can be related to causing various health problems such as cancer, kidney problems, and liver disease.